-Now let’s explore what to do for corporate authors for in-text citations.
+Now let’s explore what to do for corporate authors for in-text citations in MLA.
 Formatting a corporate author is similar to the way you’d format your in-text citation for an author.
 The only difference is you use the corporation’s name.
 And if you need to abbreviate your citation, use the recommended MLA conventions for abbreviations.

-When creating MLA in-text citations, you might come across some different unique sources and situations you don’t know how to handle.
+When creating MLA in-text citations, you might come across a situation where you need to cite the same author or multiple authors.
 Since MLA is expansive, they typically have every different situation covered.
 Explore a few special considerations for your in-text citations.

 Citing the Same Source

 Many times, you find yourself referring to the same source multiple times within a section of your essay.
 If this happens to you and you don’t have any sources in between, then you might choose to use a simple citation of just the page number for every additional citation in that section.
 Remember, this is only if another source isn’t used in this section.

 Citing Multiple Sources in MLA

 In research papers, you might find your ideas form from multiple sources rather than just one.
 Therefore, you need to account for both these authors in your citations.
 You’ll do this with a semicolon.